 [START CROSS-CHAPTER BOX 3.2, FIGURE 1 HERE]

 Cross-Chapter Box 3.2, Figure 1: Comparison of observed and simulated changes in global mean temperature and precipitation extremes.
-Time series of globally averaged 5-year mean anomalies of the annual maximum daily maximum temperature (TXx in °C) and annual maximum 1-day precipitation (Rx1day as standardized probability index in %) during 1953-2017 from the HadEX3 observations and the CMIP5 and CMIP6 multi-model ensembles with natural and human forcing (upper) and natural forcing only (lower).
-For CMIP5, historical simulations for 1953-2005 are combined with corresponding RCP4.5 scenario runs for 2006-2017.
-For CMIP6, historical simulations for 1953-2014 are combined with SSP2-4.5 scenario simulations for 2015-2017.
+Time series of globally averaged five-year mean anomalies of the annual maximum daily maximum temperature (TXx in °C) and annual maximum 1-day precipitation (Rx1day as standardized probability index in %) during 1953–2017 from the HadEX3 observations and the CMIP5 and CMIP6 multi-model ensembles with natural and human forcing (top) and natural forcing only (lower).
+For CMIP5, historical simulations for 1953–2005 are combined with corresponding RCP4.5 scenario runs for 2006–2017.
+For CMIP6, historical simulations for 1953–2014 are combined with SSP2-4.5 scenario simulations for 2015–2017.
 Numbers in brackets represents the number of models used.
 The time-fixed observational mask has been applied to model data throughout the whole period.
-Grid cells with more than 70% data availability during 1953-2017 plus data for at least 3 years during 2013-2017 are used.
-Coloured lines indicate multi-model means, while shading represents 5th-95th percentile ranges, based on all available ensemble members with equal weight given to each model (Section 3.2).
-Anomalies are relative to 1961-1990 means.
+Grid cells with more than 70% data availability during 1953–2017 plus data for at least three years during 2013–2017 are used.
+Coloured lines indicate multi-model means, while shading represents 5th–95th percentile ranges, based on all available ensemble members with equal weight given to each model (Section 3.2).
+Anomalies are relative to 1961–1990 means.
 Figure is updated from Seong et al. (2021), their Figure 3 and Paik et al. (2020b), their Figure 3.
 Further details on data sources and processing are available in the chapter data table (Table 3.SM.1).

 [END CROSS-CHAPTER BOX 3.2, FIGURE 1 HERE]